o0oBluePhoenixo0o/AbbVie2017/0.FINAL/sentitomo/README.md

 *Facebook*

-To have access to the Facebook API you need to set the app credentials inside the `.env` file.
-To create a Facebook app visit: [Facebook Dev Website](https://developers.facebook.com/apps/).
-After setting up your APP copy the `APP ID` and the `APP Secret` into following line:
+Because we dropped Facebook during our project the functionally to crawl data from it is only implemented with a temporary API key.
+To create such an key visit: [Facebook Graph Explorer](https://developers.facebook.com/tools/explorer/) and generate a new user API key.
+Copy this key and insert it into:

 ```
-FACEBOOK_APP_ID=1234567890yourAPPID
-FACEBOOK_APP_SECRET=123abcde123yourAPPSecret
+FACEBOOK_API_KEY=yourKeyHere
 ```
+After setting this up it possible to crawl data from Facebook for around 1-2 hours.
+After that time period the key needs to be renewed manually.

 SentiTomo is only able to manually crawl Facebook pages based on keywords.
 There is not automatic stream of new data.
 To narrow down the results of those crawls to the pharmaceutical context there is a category filter set in `.env`.
 To change it just edit the following line:

 ```
 FACEBOOK_PAGE_CATEGORY_FILTER="Medical Company,Pharmaceuticals,Biotechnology Company,Medical & Health,Community,Interest"
 ```
+#### Build the client application

+If you do not see a `build` folder inside `client` be sure to execute the following command to make the front end static.
+Only then it can be served from our server application.

+    $ cd client
+    $ yarn build

 #### Start the server
-After installing all necessary software fragments you just need to start the server with the following command, assuming you are in the `sentitomo/server` directory:
+After installing all necessary software fragments and building the client application you just need to start the server with the following command, assuming you are in the `sentitomo/server` directory:

     $ npm start
     #or